White House: Improved surveillance caught Chinese balloon

 Kirby also dismissed China’s contention that the balloon was for meteorological purposes, saying “it strains credulity … that this was some kind of weather balloon that was floating on the winds.”

-Gen. Glen VanHerck, commander of U.S. Northern Command, said the U.S. “took maximum precautions” to prevent the balloon from collecting information as it crossed the nation.
+VanHerck, commander of U.S. Northern Command, said the U.S. “took maximum precautions” to prevent the balloon from collecting information as it crossed the nation.
 He declined to provide any details on how that was done, including by the military’s U.S. Strategic Command.
-The Navy is taking protective measures during recovery operations, in case there were explosives on the balloon, VanHerck said.
+The Navy is taking protective measures during recovery operations, in case there were explosives on the balloon, he said.

-He said some debris may float ashore, and hewarned the public not to try to collect it.
-The U.S. has no plans to return to remenents of the balloon even after it’s done with its investigation, according to the White House
+He said some debris may float ashore, and he warned the public not to try to collect it.

-VanHerck said the balloon itself was 200 feet tall, and the sensor payload underneath was the size of a regional jetliner.
-Kirby added that the balloon had propellers and a rudder to allow it to change direction speed up, slow and turn, but it relied mostly on the winds and was limited in mobility.

 The decision to strike the balloon when it was six miles off the coast was made after consultations with NASA, which had estimated the potential debris field due to the balloon’s altitude, VanHerck said.